daronphang/coding_resources/docker/images.md

 USER          Sets username or usergroup when running the image WORKDIR       Sets working directory for any RUN, CMD, ENTRYPOINT, COPY, ADD

-# Tips:
+# Best practices:
+-WORKDIR should always use absolute paths
--Use ARG for build-time customization as ENV will persist when a container starts running -Dockerfile should have either CMD or ENTRYPOINT commands -CMD is to provide default args for an ENTRYPOINT command or for executing an ad-hoc command in container
+-Use ARG for build-time customization as ENV will persist when a container starts running -Dockerfile should have either CMD or ENTRYPOINT commands; ENTRYPOINT followed by CMD -CMD is to provide default args for an ENTRYPOINT command or for executing an ad-hoc command in container -Don't install unnecessary packages
+-COPY is preferred over ADD as it is more transparent
 ```

 ## Dockerfile example: